Fin whale: Hybrids

-The genetic distance between blue and fin whales has been compared to that between a chimpanzee and human (3.5 million years on the evolutionary tree.)
-Nevertheless, hybrid individuals between blue and fin whales with characteristics of both are known to occur with relative frequency in both the North Atlantic and North Pacific.
+The genetic distance between blue and fin whales has been compared to that between a chimpanzee and human (3.5 million years on the evolutionary tree).
+Nevertheless, hybrid individuals between blue and fin whales, with characteristics of both, are known to occur with relative frequency in both the North Atlantic and North Pacific.
+The substantial overlap in both distribution and diet, and the fact that fin and blue whales often join in mixed schools, likely explains the apparently high frequency of hybridisation.

 The DNA profile of a sampling of whale meat in the Japanese market found evidence of blue/fin hybrids.
 Similarly, a whale caught by whalers off the coast of Iceland in 2018 was found to be a hybrid descended from a female blue whale and a male fin whale.
-A 2024 genome analysis of North Atlantic blue whales found that approximately 3.5% of their genome was derived from hybridization with fin whales.
+A 2024 genome analysis of North Atlantic blue whales found that about 3.5% of their genome was derived from hybridization with fin whales.
 The gene flow was determined to be unidirectional from fin to blue whales.
 Despite their smaller size, fin whales have similar cruising and sprinting speeds to blue whales, which would allow fin males to complete courtship chases with blue females.